YahooArchive/mojito/docs/dev_guide/reference/mojito_cmdline.rst

 API documentation is generated using `YUI Doc <http://developer.yahoo.com/yui/yuidoc/>`_, which is invoked using the Mojito command-line tool.
 Documentation output is written to files in the locations specified below.
-Note that it is not (yet) possible to specify an alternative output location.

 - To generate documentation for the Mojito framework itself: